Net-ng/kansha/doc/first_connection.rst

 * the list of all the cards you are assigned to (*My cards*);
 * your profile, which you can edit.

+On your profile, you can change the language of the interface.
+If your favorite language is missing, consider :ref:`contributing <contribute_trans>`.

 You are encouraged to upload a picture of your face on your profile.